tjsavage/canvas2/README.md

 `pod web`

+Start pod app:

+`pod start canvas2`

 3) For the remote apps on the device, set up github webhook.

 - Go to https://github.com and your repo
 - Go to Settings > Webhooks & services
-- In "Payload URL" enter `http://MYROUTERIP:MYFORWARDEDPORT/hooks/my-app-name`
+- In "Payload URL" enter `http://MYROUTERIP:MYFORWARDEDPORT/hooks/canvas2`
 - In Content type enter "application/json"
 - Don't enter a secret